marklogic/flux/docs/reprocess.md

 defined by `--read-partitions-javascript`.
 The value of `PARTITION` - a forest ID - is then passed to the [cts.uris](https://docs.marklogic.com/cts.uris) function to constrain it to a particular forest.
 With this approach, the query is broken up into N queries that run in parallel, with N equalling the number of forests in the database.

+## Logging progress

+Flux will log a message at the `INFO` level stating how many items it has processed as a form of showing progress.
+It defaults to logging this message every time 10,000 items are processed.
+You can adjust this value by using the `--log-progress` option.
+For example, for more frequent logging, you could include `--log-progress 1000` to configure Flux to log a message every time it processes 1,000 items.